HenryHamster/AgenticAI/backend/database/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide walks you through setting up your Supabase database for AgenticAI.
+This guide walks you through setting up your Supabase database for Dungeons & Dialogue.

 ## Quick Setup (5 minutes)